Jswig/Jswig.github.io/_posts/2020-05-19-lessons-denguai.md

 We are given weekly  data such a precipitation and temperature spread for two cities, San Juan (Puerto Rico) and Iquitos (Peru), as well as the number of dengue fever cases.
 The goal is to predict the number cases for each city several weeks into the future.
-Future  data is also given, a reasonably realistic setup since reliable short-term forecasts are readily available.
+Future  data is also given, a reasonably realistic setup since good short-term weather forecasts are readily available in practice.
 Predictions are scored by mean absolute error (MAE).
 {: .text-justify}

 ### Data